rebecavalverde/help-docs/docs/en/editor/bends.md

 | Release | **Measure** | ![Release](https://prod.flat-cdn.com/img/icons/editorActions/bendRelease.svg){:.tb} |
 {:.feat}

+**Note**: At this time bends are not interpreted by our playback (you will have the notation written on your score/tab, but not the corresponding sound).
+To learn more about our playback interpretation, [check out the dedicated audio playback help page](/help/en/music-notation-software/playback.html).

 ## What are bends?

 Bends is a freted instruments technique, which consist in pulling the string in order to raise the pitch.